Our commitment to child safety (2023)

 Adopt and implement the National Principles for Child Safe Organisations

-CSIRO is working towards compliance: CSIRO is committed to the National Principles for Child Safe Organisations (National Principles) and is in the early stages of developing a child safe culture.
+CSIRO is working towards compliance: CSIRO is committed to the National Principles for Child Safe Organisations (National Principles) and developing a child safe culture.
 The CSIRO Board and leadership are committed to building and maintaining, through good governance, a culture of child safety to lower the risk of harm to children.
-We have demonstrated this by establishing our Child Safe Office and implementing Child Safe Policies and procedures to raise awareness, understanding and compliance.
-The Child Safe Office is partnering with Child Wise to develop additional E-learning modules to improve awareness and compliance with the Commonwealth Child Safe Framework, including the National Principles.
+We have demonstrated this by establishing our Child Safe Office and implementing a Child Safe policy, Child Safe procedure and guiding documentation to raise awareness, understanding and compliance.
+Our e-learning module (developed with Child Wise and yet to be introduced) will raise awareness and develop an understanding of the requirements for compliance with the Commonwealth Child Safe Framework and National Principles.

 We invite comments on our annual compliance statement to support accountability and transparency as CSIRO continues to mature as a Child Safe Organisation to firstname.lastname@example.org.